-6.1b(3).
-Your approaches to improve educational program and service process performance and reduce variability should be part of the performance improvement system you describe in P.2c in the Organizational Profile.
-The results of improvements in educational programs in item 7.1.

-6.1c.
-To ensure that suppliers are positioned to meet operational needs and enhance your performance and your student and stakeholders' satisfaction, you might partner with suppliers or formalliances among multiple organizations within the supply network for mutual benefit.
+- 6.1b(3).
+Your approaches to improve process performance and reduce variability should be part of the performance improvement system you describe in P.2c in the Organizational Profile. - 6.1c.
+To ensure that suppliers are positioned to meet operational needs and enhance your performance and your customers' satisfaction, you might partner with suppliers or form alliances among multiple organizations within the supply network for mutual benefit.
 Communication of expectations and feedback to suppliers should be two-way, allowing suppliers to express what they need from you and other organizations within the supply network.
-For many organizations, these mechanisms may change as market-place, customer, or stakeholder requirements change.
+For many organizations, these mechanisms may change as market-place, customer, or stakeholder requirements change. - 6.1d.

-6.1d.
 Your process for managing opportunities for innovation should capitalize on strategic opportunities identified in 2.1a(2).